Our Continuous Improvement Plan (CIP)

 Theory of Action

-IF all students persevere through writing, which will be taught and assessed by all teachers through explicit tracking and progress monitoring, THEN students' writing ability will improve as measured both by the length of writing and the quality of their writing.
+IF all students persevere through writing, which will be taught and assessed by all teachers through explicit tracking and progress monitoring, THEN students' writing ability will improve to 80% as measured both by length of writing and quality of their writing.

 Problems of Practice